SmartTokenLabs/TokenScript/doc/design_paper.md

 If a token entitles the user to do specific actions online, how can the user login to the web services with that token?

-We have done very little on making the tokens interoperable with different methods of trading, listing and rating; there is nearly zero effort devoted to making tokens represent *goods and services* - a basic need for an efficient market.
+It's easy to see the need of a framework defining tokens and making them interoperable with different methods of trading, listing and rating.
+We did end up having hundreds of tokens in 2017-2018, but they are uniformly on the payment side - currency like, ERC20 tokens.
+There is nearly zero effort devoted to making tokens represent *goods and services* - a basic need for an efficient market.

 During the speculative bubble of 2017, a power token ICO does not need to provide any explanation of how the tokens can be used.
-All speculators need to know is that they represent a "stake in the future tokenised electricity".
-As long as the token can fill investors with imagination, it's good enough for an ICO.
+All speculators need to know is that they represent a "stake in the future world of tokenised electricity".
+As long as the token can inspire investors with imagination, it's good enough for an ICO.
 There is, no more functionality needed other than an ERC20 interface.
 Such a speculative token doesn't depend on attestations - the proof of actual power production - nor does it need properties like where the energy is provided or for how long it is available.
-There is no need to do actual work besides the marketing and creation of an ERC20 token.

-With the madness over, it is time to present a framework for describing such token behaviours.
+Now the madness is over, it's time to present the technical framework to make market work.

-Such a framework must fit tokens into different environments for them to function as use-cases; they must:

-- Let the user interact with different IT systems and APIs

-- Make them render-able and associated with the actions they can perform in the user's wallet

-- Making them fit into listing or auction based general-purpose markets; building one marketplace for one token type would be too inefficient.

-- Allow new protocols to be developed on top of them (streaming, communication, staking, collateralization, etc.)

-### Integrate the web.
+### Second primary function of the blockchain: Integrate the web.

 Tim Berners-Lee and the innovators of the world wide web modelled the web primarily on a public library model and computer-human interaction model.